rezendi/ykarma/README.md

 capital.
 That's one of the things thing which makes a reputation economy very different from a monetary one.

 ### OK, I am cautiously amenable to the concept.
-But why is it on a blockchain?
+So how does it work?

+It's a web site backed by tokens on an Ethereum blockchain.

+### Seriously?
+Blockchains are so 2017.
+Why a blockchain?

 An actual reputation economy / currency must be usable by anyone, without having to ask permission.
 That's what a blockchain offers.
-A certain amount of gatekeeping will be required -- the on-ramps to the reputation economy must be watched -- but once a user or vendor is established as a participant, they have to be free to use or build atop the platform without requiring the approval of some central controller, or they will never choose to do so.
+A certain amount of gatekeeping will be required -- the on-ramps to the reputation economy must be watched -- but once a community, user or vendor is established as a participant, they have to be free to use or build atop the platform without requiring the approval of some central controller, or they will never choose to do so.

-Now that we've gotten that stirring speech out of the way: this is an experiment, and if it goes anywhere at all it will presumably require a lot of tweaking, which, at least initially, can't really be managed in an efficient manner via consensus or voting.
+That said: this is an experiment, and if it goes anywhere at all it will presumably require a lot of tweaking, which, at least initially, can't really be managed efficiently via consensus or voting.
 Furthermore, participants must be verified as actual people, or the whole economy will be fatally vulnerable to sockpuppets/bots.
 So there'll be ongoing tension between initial control of the experimental parameters and the end goal of permissionlessness.
 It's on a blockchain, though, because that is the ultimate end goal.

 ### OK, but even granting the desire for an ultimately permissionless and hence blockchain solution, is Ethereum really the right platform?